Southland Reel Life September 2018

 Bleed and gut the trout as soon as possible and put it in a cool place, preferably on ice.

 If you take the right trout and look after it, you can be assured of a tasty meal come dinner time.

-Best of luck for the season ahead.
+Good luck for the season ahead.
 I look forward to catching up with Southland anglers on our rivers and lakes this season.